nobooli/POLton/docs/src/trivia-streams.md

 In her Dark Souls 2 stream, she started singing to shake off her fear when she needed to get past a cluster of spiders to get an item.

 In her Rhythm Heaven stream, there was a spider-like insect in a stage where you have to sort items.
 She panicked and froze for a moment after seeing it.
-(The moment she touched the spider she said "disgusting")
+(The moment she touched the spider-like creature she said "disgusting")

 In her Katamari Damacy stream, right after she saw a spider web she hurriedly went past through it and she was prompted to go back.